Hopes for a

-Mid-year brings no resolution to fate of Bush-era tax cuts, extenders and
+pre-election resolution to the fate of the Bush-era tax cuts, extenders and

 Bush-era tax cuts